gogognome/gogochess/README.md

 By default the computer will think ahead 3 moves in this mode.
 Click on the arrow up or down buttons to change the number of moves the computer will think ahead.

-### Undo moves
+### Undo and redo moves

 Click on the button with the arrow to the left to undo the last move.
-You can click this button multiple times to undo multiple moves.
+It is possible to undo as far as the beginning of the game and redo moves.
+Click on the button with the arrow to the right to redo a move.

+The currently selected move is shown bold in the moves panel.
+When undoing moves, both players will be controlled by humans as a way to pause the computer from thinking up new moves again.

+If instead of redoing moves a new move is made (either by a human or computer player), all moves following the current move are removed and the new move is added as last move.

 ## Details for software developers